prestongarno/kotlinq/README.md

 ```

-The DSL design has not been finalized, but an ideal solution will:
+The [details](https://github.com/prestongarno/kotlinq/blob/query-dsl/query-dsl/src/main/kotlin/DslExtensionScope.kt) have not been finalized, but an ideal solution will:

 1. Provide ***readable*** GraphQL queries with minimal change to a standard text query
 2. Provide JSON response ***verification*** based on the query structure, including *null safety* for kotlin compatibility